ainaaisya/ainaaisya/README.md

 ### 2. Start the RMI Registry

-Start the RMI registry in the background.
-Use this command:
+Run the RMI Registry in the background.
+Open a terminal and execute the following command:

 ```bash
 rmiregistry &